-- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with the reporting guidelines of the Commissioner: - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - (iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - (v) where information has been sought in any request by a member of the reporting unit or Commissioner duly made under section 272 of the RO Act has been provided to the member or Commissioner; and - (vi) where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance. - (f) no revenue has been derived from undertaking recovery of wages activity during the reporting period.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - (ii) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - (iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - (v) where information has been sought in any request by a member of the reporting unit or Commissioner duly made under section 272 of the RO Act has been provided to the member or Commissioner; and - (vi) where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance. - (f) no revenue has been derived from undertaking recovery of wages activity during the reporting period.